Route-to-market in emerging markets: Framework and key steps

 Also keep an eye on your competitors’ market activities.
 This may include monitoring their marketing campaigns, analysing their sales performance, and tracking any changes or shifts in their market positioning.
 Understanding why your competitors succeed or fail in the market can provide valuable insights into the factors that drive customer behaviour and help you identify opportunities for improvement in your own operations.

-Benchmarking Analysis Tool: Benchmarking is a valuable tool that allows organisations to measure their performance and identify areas for improvement by comparing themselves against other companies in their industry.
+1.4 A) Benchmarking analysis tool: Benchmarking is a valuable tool that allows organisations to measure their performance and identify areas for improvement by comparing themselves against other companies in their industry.
 By analysing key performance indicators (KPIs) and other metrics, companies can gain a better understanding of their strengths and weaknesses relative to their competitors.

 The process of benchmarking typically involves selecting a set of relevant KPIs, such as financial performance metrics, customer satisfaction scores, operational efficiency, or market share, and comparing these metrics against those of other companies in the market.
 This comparison helps companies understand how they are performing relative to their peers and identify areas for improvement.